 For instance, that cramming down of a motor vehicle could be an advantage in a Chapter 13.
 In the case with the woman about the life insurance, her husband left the truck that was worth $30,000 and she owed $43,000, she just decided to surrender it in a Chapter 7.
 The conversation is me basically drawing a picture on a piece of paper of a person’s financial situation, whole real estate, all vehicles, any kinds of assets they might have and then of course I always say I have a question that is only to make you laugh, and it is the last question, “Do you have any debt?”
 We talk about the kinds of debts so that the people can understand that your number one rule of bankruptcy is you absolutely must list all debt, the number two rule is you must list all assets.

 Is It Easier To File For A Chapter 13 Than A Chapter 7 Bankruptcy?

-As I have been practicing bankruptcy law for twenty-eight years, I find that filing Chapter 7 is much easier to file than a Chapter 13.
+As I have been practicing bankruptcy law for thirty years, I find that filing Chapter 7 is much easier to file than a Chapter 13.
 It is a little harder to qualify since 2005, but most people who qualified before still qualify for a Chapter 7.